sanimation/cheat-sheet/r.md

 mean\(vector\)

-plot\(vector\)
+barplot\(vector\)

 If we draw a line on the plot representing the mean, we can easily compare the various values to the average.
 The `abline` function can take an `h` parameter with a value at which to draw a horizontal line, or a `v` parameter for a vertical line.

 abline\(h = mean\(vector\)\)